YaoXinZhi/Cancer-Alterome/README.md

 The `Backbone Scripts` for each step in the Cancer-Alterome pipeline are provided in the corresponding folder, with usage guidelines as follows.

 ### 1. Literature Prepare
-The Literature Preparation folder contains 5 scripts.
+The `LiteraturePrepare` folder contains 5 scripts.

 - `1. get_pmc_pmid.py` and `1.1 esearch_get_pmc_pmid.py` is used to search PubMed and PubMed Central databases based on keywords and to download PMID and PMCID.